-Ugh, the mosquitos are here.
+Ugh, the mosquitoes are here.
 And they're in full force.

 It may be unrequited, but mosquitoes love Texas.
 In fact, Texas is home to an estimated 85 species of the flying, biting blood suckers.